deshartman/twilio-agent-payments-mcp-server/README.md

 - `accountSid`: Your Twilio Account SID (must start with 'AC', will be validated)
 - `apiKey`: Your Twilio API Key (starts with 'SK')
 - `apiSecret`: Your Twilio API Secret
-- `statusCallback`: URL for Twilio to send payment status updates to

 ### Environment Variables

-The following environment variables are required:
+The following environment variables are used for configuration:

 - `TOKEN_TYPE`: Type of token to use for payments (e.g., 'reusable', 'one-time')
 - `CURRENCY`: Currency for payments (e.g., 'USD', 'EUR')
 - `PAYMENT_CONNECTOR`: Payment connector to use with Twilio
+- `NGROK_AUTH_TOKEN`: Your Ngrok authentication token (required for callback handling)
+- `NGROK_CUSTOM_DOMAIN`: Optional custom domain for Ngrok

+Note: Twilio credentials (accountSid, apiKey, apiSecret) are provided as command-line arguments, not environment variables.

 ### Security Note